pact-foundation/pact-js/README.md

 pact.Matchers.eachLike(obj, { min: 3 })
 ```

 Where `obj` can be any javascript object, value or Pact.Match.
-It takes optional argument (`{ min: 3 }`) where min is greater than 0 and defaults to 1 if not provided.
+It takes optional argument (`{ min: 3 }`) where min is greater or equal to 0 and defaults to 1 if not provided.

 Below is an example that uses all of the Pact Matchers.